Articles from 2024

 When Recommendations Meet Language: The LLM-RecSys Convergence

 Most AI stacks treat the recommendation engine and the language model as two separate systems that hand off to each other.
-A new class of hybrid models eliminates that seam — and the implications for domain-specific AI are significant.
+A new class of hybrid models eliminates that seam.
+The implications for domain-specific AI are significant.

 EngineeringRead more →